-The COVID-19 pandemic continues to cause significant concern from both a public health and financial perspective.
+The current COVID-19 crisis is causing significant concern from both a public health and financial perspective.
 In these testing times, much of the business community is facing unprecedented pressures and difficulties.

 Summary of key policy announcements